kontext-e/kontext-e.github.io/_posts/2015-09-24-beginning-unittests.md

 add more supporting libraries for testing like [Hamcrest Matchers](http://hamcrest.org/JavaHamcrest) or a mocking framework.
 And for every iteration, play again with the numbers and/or excluded packages and classes to find a new set of testworthy methods.

-You find a copy of the PlantUML project with all the stuff discussed here on [my GitHub repo](https://github.com/jensnerche/plantuml).
+You find a copy of the PlantUML project with all the stuff discussed here on [my GitHub repo](https://github.com/jensnerche/plantuml/tree/unittest) into the branch 'unittest'.